 If the lease transfers ownership of the underlying asset to the Group by the end of the lease term or if the cost of the right-of-use asset reflects that the Group will exercise a purchase option, the Group depreciates the right-of-use asset from the commencement date to the end of the useful life of the underlying asset.
-Otherwise, the Group depreciates the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset or the end of the lease term.
+Otherwise, the Group depreciates the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset from the end of the useful life of the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset from the end of the useful life of the right-of-use asset from the commencement date to the earlier of the end of the useful life of the right-of-use asset from the end of the lease term.